 - Send A Thank You Letter To All Your Donors

 Though some nonprofits have the capacity to write completely unique donor thank you letters, it’s okay to use a template.
 A template doesn’t mean your letter isn’t personal.
-In fact, you can use segmentation to add meaningful personalization details.
+In fact, you can use donor segmentation to make every thank you note individualized.

 To use segmentation effectively, it’s important to make sure your donor list is organized.
 Try to keep track of data like how you acquired your donor, when they first gave, and what event they attended last.
 You can use these segmentation fields in your letter to highlight how your donor has interacted with your nonprofit in the past.

 - Try This: [Preferred first name], thank you for being one of our faithful supporters since [year of first gift].